dcunited001/dcunited001.github.io/_drafts/information-warfare.md

         URL's & etc into account, but a second event (the comment edit) now has to complicate the stream processing

+  - informal identification of those who are targeted to be muted online and, the application of their artificial attenuation of newsfeed posts towards the "enemy"
+    - so, if you are being targeted, simply comment on the posts you don't want to see.

 #### Spectral De/coherence

 - how is this similar to the widespread sociohierarchical structural